cecileane/iBPP/README.md

   With `gcc` 4.4.7 to 5.4.0, the option `-std=c89` is necessary:

   `gcc -o ibpp -O3 -std=c89 bpp.c tools.c -lm`

-  With `gcc` 6.1.0, an executable is produced but does not work.

 - move the executable to a directory in your PATH, typically `~/bin/`, to run iBPP from anywhere: `mv ibpp ~/bin/`